Distributional Limit Theory for Optimal Transport: Regularized problems

-the linearized equation is non-degenerated elliptic.
 In the flat torus, this linearized equation admits a unique classical solution (up to additive constants) for smooth data ---hence, the linearized operator is invertible---, see \cite{Manole.et.al.2024.Preprint}.
 In the Euclidean case, the boundary conditions need to be linearized too.
-This is the first major difficulty for Euclidean data.
-However, this one can be solved if the smoothed density $\hat{P}_h^{(k)}$ has a support $\hat{\Omega}_{P} $ converging to ${\Omega_P} $ in a somehow smooth way.
+This is the first {major} difficulty for Euclidean data.
+However, this one can be solved if the smoothed density $\hat{P}_h^{(k)}$ has a support $\hat{\Omega}_{P} $ converging to ${\Omega_P} $ in a suitable smooth way.
 For instance, if $\hat{\Omega}_{P}= {\Omega_P} $ holds for all $n\in \N$.
-In this case, one obtain the linearized equation is elliptic with oblique boundary conditions and its solvability holds as in the periodic case (cf.~\cite{loeper2005regularity,GonzalezSanz.Sheng.2024}).
-One thus has the relation
+In this case, one obtains that the linearized equation is elliptic with oblique boundary conditions and its solvability holds as in the periodic case (cf.~\cite{GonzalezSanz.Sheng.2024,loeper2005regularity}).
+One thus {has} the relation